Skip to content

 Bees, wasps, hornets, yellow jackets: most people can't tell them apart.
 But they all sting - and there's no mistaking that sting!
 The pain is immediate and intense.
 The area becomes red, itchy, and swollen.

-Lots of people call Poison Control after being stung.
+Lots of people call their poison center after being stung.
 They worry that they're having an allergic reaction because the pain, itching, and swelling are so alarming.
 How can you tell the difference between a miserable sting and an actual allergic reaction?

 Anaphylaxis is the name for severe allergic reactions that can cause a person to collapse and die.
 An anaphylactic reaction to a sting (or just about anything else) causes trouble breathing.
 This happens quickly, within minutes to an hour.
 The victim could have chest tightness and a feeling of tightness in the throat.
 The person could feel faint.
 Hives (red, itchy bumps on the skin) pop up away from the bite.
 This is a true medical emergency.
 Call 911 right away!
 If the person has a kit to treat allergic reactions, start using it immediately.
 (Follow directions to use the "Epi-Pen", a shot of epinephrine.
 Usually, you would open the package and push the auto-injector against the person's thigh.)
 Put the person on the floor, on his or her left side.
 Put any pets behind closed doors.
 Unlock the door so emergency personnel can get in.
 If you see a stinger in the wound, remove it as described below.